 When we work with our clients on their inbound and digital marketing efforts, there are many tools out there to help streamline their operations and analytics.
 Specifically for both our clients and ourselves, one can look upon HubSpot.

-If you’re not familiar then let me tell you that HubSpot is an all-in-one inbound marketing automation software.
-We have quickly started to realize that HubSpot has many other tools that integrate with it to truly become your one-stop-shop for your inbound and digital marketing efforts.
+If you're not familiar with it, let me tell you that HubSpot is an all-in-one inbound marketing automation software.

-There are some steps you can take to analyze whether your company or organization is a good fit for an inbound marketing strategy.
+You can take some steps to analyze whether your company or organization is a good fit for an inbound marketing strategy.

 Here are a few interesting facts about HubSpot that lead the world in the approach and execution of Inbound Marketing.

-Your prospects have an unfulfilled need or are experiencing a challenge and inbound marketing closes that gap by providing educational content for that person’s or business’ challenge.
+Your prospects have an unfulfilled need or are experiencing a challenge, and inbound marketing closes that gap by providing educational content for that person's or business's challenge.

 - Builds Better Relationships

 - It Does the Work for you